 Driver & User Interface:

-The WT90 employs a Texas Avenger (love that name) FET+1 driver designed by TexasAce.
-The 7135 regulator handles lower currents up to 350’ish mA, while the FET will deliver as much current as the LED can take, limited only by bottlenecks in the current path (springs, wires, the batteries, etc.).
-This will give you high output with low resistance cells, but as the output is not linear, the light dims as the batteries drain.
+The WT90 employs a Texas Avenger (love that name) FET driver designed by TexasAce.
+A unique feature of this driver is it eschews the AMC7135 regulator we typically find in FET+1 drivers and instead uses a resistor bank to approximate 350 mA for lower currents.
+I’m told this is a more robust and reliable option compared to a 7135 regulator.
+The FET will deliver as much current as the LED can take, limited only by bottlenecks in the current path (springs, wires, batteries, etc.).
+This will give you high output with low resistance cells, but the output is not linear and the light will dim as the batteries drain.

 - Press and hold: Default ramping UI): Moonlight.
 Mode set UI: 100% (turbo)

 - Single click: Turns on in last mode (same in mode set UI)

 - Double click: Turbo (double-clicking again switches to strobe modes, if enabled)